 Dr. Ingryd Lorenzana and the caring and knowledgeable staff at the Brain Vision Institute are dedicated to helping patients experience the best vision care and treatment possible.

-Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities. .
+Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities. .